decor

 What Should You Do if You Experience Adverse Effects?

 If you have experienced adverse health effects because of Allergan breast implants, the first step is to speak to your doctor.
-You may need to report the occurrence to the FDA, which you can do online or by mailing or faxing in a form.
+You may also report the occurrence to the FDA, which you can do online or by mailing or faxing in a form.

 Should You Consider an Allergan Breast Implant Lawsuit?